radekg/istio-vms/README.md

 192.168.64.60 istiod.istio-system.svc
 ```

-If there are no hosts here, your eastwest gateway is most likely not working correctly.
+If there are no hosts here, your _eastwest_ gateway is most likely not working correctly.
 Do you have the default Istio ingress running?
-I discussed this earlier in this article.
+[I discussed this earlier in this article](#preparing-istio-installation).

 ## the vm: caveat on `arm64`

-For example, M2 mac, like me.
-Istio documentation mentions a _deb_ file with Istio sidecar packaged as a service.
-The problem is, Multipass runs an `arm64` build of Ubuntu and the _deb_ package is available only for the `amd64` architecture.
+For example if you are on an M2 mac, like me...
+Istio documentation instructs to install Istio sidecar on the VM using a _deb_ package from a downloaded file.
+The problem is, _Multipass_ runs an `arm64` build of Ubuntu and the _deb_ package is available only for the `amd64` architecture.
 Eventually, trying to start Istio on the VM, you'd end up with:

 ```sh
 sudo dpkg -i istio-sidecar.deb